What you should know about COVID-19 booster shots and third vaccine doses

 Increasingly, research shows many people who have weakened immune systems haven’t been able to receive full protection from their COVID-19 vaccines.
 Unlike healthy people who’ve been vaccinated against SARS-CoV-2, the virus that causes COVID-19, immunocompromised people’s bodies may not produce enough protective antibodies after two doses of the COVID-19 vaccines.
 This could leave them particularly vulnerable to COVID-19, especially as more contagious variants circulate in a community.

 That’s why federal health authorities announced in mid-August that they would allow immunocompromised people to get special, additional doses of the Moderna and Pfizer/BioNTech vaccines.
 This week, U.S. officials also announced that they will prepare to offer booster shots starting the week of Sept.
-20. The boosters will be available to individuals eight months after the completion of their second dose.
+20 for healthy, immunized people.
+The boosters will be available to individuals eight months after the completion of their second dose.

 In the following Q&A, Assoc.
-Prof. Emily Landon explains how the booster dose differs from the previously announced third dose, and more information you should know about both.
+Prof. Emily Landon explains what you should know about additional COVID-19 vaccine doses.
 An infectious diseases specialist and hospital epidemiologist, Landon is the executive medical director for infection prevention and control at UChicago Medicine and is one of Chicago's preeminent experts on the coronavirus.

 Am I eligible for a third dose of the COVID-19 vaccine?

-In the United States, only people with weakened immune systems are eligible for a third dose of the COVID-19 vaccine.
+In the United States, only people with weakened immune systems are currently eligible for a third dose of the COVID-19 vaccine.
 The Centers for Disease Control and Prevention’s Advisory Committee on Immunization Practices (ACIP) says these doses for now should go to only those who are immunocompromised and who received the mRNA vaccines made by Pfizer or Moderna.

-While that may change, this group currently includes patients who’ve had or are receiving:
+While that is expected to change later this year, this group currently includes patients who’ve had or are receiving:

 - Organ transplants